Overall New Zealand Scholarship results 2019

 Premier Awards

-$10,000 each year for three years (for the very top 7-12 students) as long as they maintain at least a "B" grade average in tertiary studies
+$10,000 each year for 3 years for the very top 7 to 12 students, as long as they maintain at least a B grade average in tertiary studies

-A minimum of four Scholarships at “Outstanding” level, or a minimum of three Scholarships at “Outstanding” level, demonstrating outstanding breadth and depth, with two or more additional Scholarships
+A minimum of 4 Scholarships at Outstanding level, or a minimum of 3 Scholarships at Outstanding level, demonstrating outstanding breadth and depth, with 2 or more additional Scholarships.

 12